leonardoventurini/helene/README.md

   <br>
 </div>

-- ⚡️ **Real-time** - Helene is a real-time framework for Node.js, Bun and the browser.
+- ⚡️ **Real-time** - Helene is a real-time framework for Node.js and the browser.
 - 🦾 **Event-driven** - Helene is event-driven, which means that it uses events to communicate between the server and the client.
 - 🪝 **React Hooks** - Helene provides a set of React Hooks to easily integrate your React application with the server.
 <hr/>